Can Tru Diagnostic finally answer: Why am I aging so fast? An interview with Ryan Smith

 Even if you might not be familiar with proteomics and metabolomics, you are certainly familiar with the spectrum of biomarkers that influence disease progression or performance.

-LB: This involvement of these different “omes”/”omics” provides a lot more information about what's happening in the body as it is aging.
+ALL: This involvement of these different “omes”/”omics” provides a lot more information about what's happening in the body as it is aging.
 Including this additional information produces a great result - the predictive capability for both mortality and health outcomes.

 Can you explain the significance of this development?